vdms/engenharia_de_dados/docs/data_catalog.md

 ---

-## Unused Columns Kept for Context (Raw only)
+## Additional Columns and Analytical Usage

-The following fields were kept in Bronze (and optionally Silver) for documentation, but not used in the final analytical questions:
+The following fields were retained from the source and treated as follows:

-- `FORMA_INICIACAO` — initiation method (context only)
+- `FORMA_INICIACAO`
-- `PAG_PFPJ` — payer type (PF/PJ)
+  - Used analytically in the Gold layer as a dedicated dimension (`dim_forma_iniciacao`).

-- `REC_PFPJ` — receiver type (PF/PJ)
+- `PAG_PFPJ`, `REC_PFPJ`
+  - Retained for documentation and potential future enrichment.
+  - Not used in the current analytical model.

 Rationale:
-- They may support future segmentation, but were not necessary for the current MVP questions.
+- The MVP focuses on behavioral and regional analysis.
+- Some attributes were preserved to keep the pipeline extensible without overcomplicating the current scope.